Pistol Bags

 Obviously, any rifle really has the potential to fall into 3 main categories: range toy, hunting rifle, or tactical.

-It’s extremely likely for an AR-15 to fall into multiple categories so lets take a look at how the Stag AR-15 stacks up in each of these three categories.
+It’s extremely likely for an AR-15 to fall into multiple categories, so let’s look at how the Stag AR-15 stacks up in these three categories.

 Range Toy

-Is this a good range gun?
+Is this a good-range gun?
 Absolutely.
-This gun is a fun gun to take to the range and shoot all day long.
+This gun is fun to take to the range and shoot all day.

-The only downside is how expensive 5.56 ammo had gotten lately.
-But as far as performance and overall enjoyment you’ll get from this gun it’s perfect for the family range trip.
+The only downside is how expensive 5.56 ammo has gotten lately.
+But as far as performance and overall enjoyment from this gun, it’s perfect for the family range trip.

 Hunting